gbif/hp-antarctic/_posts/2023-07-11-new-portal.md

 The new portal is now integrated with [GBIF](https://www.gbif.org/), a globally recognized platform for biodiversity data.
 By creating a GBIF account, you can easily access and download data from our portal.
 GBIF offers a secure and reliable environment for managing biodiversity data from around the world.
 If you don't have a GBIF account yet, we encourage you to create one for seamless access to our portal and other valuable resources within the GBIF network.

 ### Streamlined Account Transition
 To ensure a seamless transition to our new and improved portal, we will be using GBIF accounts to manage the downloads request.
 We kindly request you to create a new account on the GBIF hosted portal to continue benefiting from our services.
+We regret to inform you that your account on the old portal, along with all associated data, has been deleted.
+This step was necessary for the migration process.
+We apologize for any inconvenience this may cause.

 ### Improved Downloads with DOIs
 Unlike the old portal, all downloads from the new portal will now come with a Digital Object Identifier (DOI).
 This DOI allows you to cite the downloaded data, ensuring proper attribution and fostering collaboration among researchers.